SoK: Anti-Facial Recognition Technology: Challenges for AFR Tools

-One final technical challenge faced by AFR tool developers is the lack of transparency on how proprietary FR systems work in practice.
-This hampers AFR tool development and testing.
+\para{TC 5: Lack of transparency of FR systems.} The lack of transparency in how proprietary FR systems work hampers AFR tool development and testing.
 Without access to proprietary FR systems, AFR researchers must do their best to glean a generic understanding of how FR systems work from public documents and academic papers, e.g.~\cite{facenet, gao_2020}.
-While this may be sufficient to develop AFR tools that work well in the lab, it would likely be impossible for researchers to perform comprehensive efficacy tests against proprietary systems.
+While this may be sufficient to develop AFR tools that work well in the lab, researchers cannot perform comprehensive efficacy tests against proprietary systems.

-Furthermore, AFR tool developers have no knowledge of how or if FR systems are actively working to overcome AFR systems.
-The 2020 global FR market was valued at 3.86 billion US dollars~\cite{global_money}, so FR stakeholders have ample resources and personnel to quickly deploy changes as new AFR systems emerge.
-Even passive improvements to FR systems, such as the arrival of new training methods or architectures, can overcome AFR protection and compromise user privacy~\cite{savior}.
-Altogether, this lack of transparency means that that AFR tools face an upward battle in the fight against unwanted FR.
+Furthermore, AFR tool developers have no knowledge of how or if FR systems are adapting to evade AFR systems.
+The 2020 global FR market was valued at 3.86 billion US dollars~\cite{global_money}, so FR stakeholders have ample resources to evolve as new AFR systems emerge.
+Even passive improvements to FR systems, such as new training methods or architectures, can overcome AFR protection and compromise user privacy~\cite{savior}.
+Altogether, this lack of transparency means that AFR tools face an upward battle in the fight against unwanted FR.